 Installing Linux apps via Terminal

 To do so, you have to use the command sudo apt-get install app name -y, in which you change the “app name” part with the actual name of the app.
-For example, if you want to download the popular image editor called Gimp, you would use the following command.
-Enter it in the Terminal, and press the Enter key.
+For example, if you want to download the popular image editor called Gimp, here are the steps you’d need:

 To ensure you’re installing the right apps, you may need to look up the app name commands needed for the apps of your choice on a case-by-case basis.